Montana Alcohol Server Training

 - the consumer was visibly intoxicated; or

 - the furnishing person forced or coerced the consumption or told the consumer that the beverage contained no alcohol.
+Related article:

-We have over 30 plus years of experience and considered the most reputable and recommended training provider with alcohol certification.
+We have over 30 plus years of experience and are considered the most reputable and recommended training provider with alcohol certification.
 Our founder, Robert Pomplun, has been actively involved in the hospitality industry as an alcohol certification consultant, instructor, manager, and coordinator.
 Our alcohol training and certification courses, with Robert's guidance, have benefited tens of thousands of bartenders, servers, managers, owners, and security staff across the nation.
-Our courses will prepare you and your team with knowledge as the most critical component of responsible alcohol service.
+Our courses will prepare you and your team with knowledge of the most critical component of responsible alcohol service.

 Learn more About Us!

-- Windows 7, 8,or 10
+- Windows 7, 8, 10 or 11

 - Mac OSX or better